Filyovskaya line: Recent developments and future plans

 After the line lost its terminus, its passenger flow dropped substantially, making it more local.
 Presently work is planned to upgrade the surface stations, and to finish replacement of the rolling stock.
 The branch service originally having 15 minute intervals now has 5 min which makes 1:1 ratio of trains traveling from Aleksandrovsky Sad.
+There are expansion plans westward from Kuntsevskaya station.